Guidelines for English Bird Names

 5. Geographical names.
 Names based on geography may use either the adjectival (e.g., Jamaican Woodpecker) or noun (e.g., Canada Warbler) form of a name, but names should be used consistently for each geographical entity.

-1.2 Special cases.
-In exceptional cases, when a parental name is much more appropriate for one of the daughter species, and when no truly appropriate substitute name can be found, a parental name may be retained for that daughter.
+1.1.c.
+Relative appropriateness.
+In some cases, a parental name is much more appropriate for one of the daughter species.
+In such cases, especially when no truly appropriate substitute name can be found, a parental name can be retained for that daughter.
 For example, in the case of the split of Winter Wren (Troglodytes hiemalis), the parental name Winter Wren was retained for the migratory eastern species, whereas the novel name Pacific Wren was created for the largely resident western species (T. pacificus).
 In this case the retained English name of the eastern species hiemalis also reflects its scientific name, which means “of winter” (Jobling 2010).

 2. Other species splits.
 In the case of a change in species limits due to incorrect previous assessment of relationships, then the parental English name may be retained for the appropriate species, especially if no other suitable name is available.
 This differs from 1 above in that the changes do not involve true parent-daughter splits in the phylogenetic sense but rather a correction of previous taxonomy.
 For example, when Galapagos Shearwater was split from Audubon’s Shearwater, the name Audubon’s was not changed because new data revealed that Galapagos was not its sister and should never have been considered conspecific with Audubon’s in the first place; therefore, the original classification, with both species treated as separate species with their original separate names, was restored.